rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

     }
 ```

-Any Map-Reduce program starts with the distributing the mapping code to all the eligable datanodes.
+Any Map-Reduce program starts with the distributing the mapping code to all the eligible datanodes.
 The mapping code will search for something (the key) and counts the amount of it (the value).
 It will save this in a `(key, value)` pair.
-In the case of the word count the mapping code on the datanode iterates over it's part of the input text and saves every word (the key) with an occurence of 1 (the value).
+In this case the wordcount mapping code on the datanode iterates over it's part of the input text and saves every word (the key) with an occurrence of 1 (the value).
 This will look something like:

 `Mapper 1`
 ```